fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 * [Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files.

-* Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
+* Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.
 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/images/js-folder-structure.png)